breakthebot/BreakTheMod/README.md

 ### Commands:
   * Calculate: Helps with the conversions of blocks & stacks.
   * DiscordId: Tells you the discord username of a player if they have linked their account
-  * FindPlayer: Show where a player is based on the map api.
   * Goto: Shows you the nearest spawnable town of the town you selected.
   * Help: Displays a help message.
   * LastSeen: Displays the last time a user was online